manaziraman/shopify-developer-challenge/README.md

 If you're curious as to where the files are stored, you can open the repository folder in the project and they should all be moved into there from their previous locations.

+If you'd like to run it, download the project and simply run the main class- the rest will follow suite.
+I used Eclipse to write it, so you can easily open the project in Eclipse.